 ICI is currently expanding its Curatorial Research Fellowships program with a focus on promoting experimentation, collaboration, and international engagement in the field.
 The expansion is primarily aimed towards ICI’s Curatorial Intensive alumni, and part of a series of new opportunities providing alumni with critical support as they move through the stages of their career.
 ICI’s Fellowships encourage independent research study and the development of a curatorial project and provide modest financial support, mentorship specific to the fellow’s research interests, and whenever possible, the opportunity to travel.
 They leverage our programs and international networks of collaborators to create opportunities for continued learning, mentorship, and support of each fellow’s inquiry into artistic and curatorial practices.

-Recent developments in ICI’s Fellowships program include the creation in November 2020 of the inaugural Indigenous Curatorial Research Fellowship, specifically intended to support Indigenous curators in developing their curatorial practice, and awarded to Jordan Wilson; the announcement in February 2021 of two Curatorial Research Fellowships focused on artistic and curatorial practice taking place in an area defined by the Mississippi River, awarded to Curatorial Intensive alumni Brandon Alvendia and Lydia Y. Nichols; and an upcoming open call for applications in March 2021 for two more Curatorial Research Fellowships open to BIPOC curators based in the U.S. and curators of African descent based anywhere in the world, under the Marian Goodman Gallery Initiative in honor of the late Okwui Enwezor.
+Recent developments in ICI’s Fellowships program include the creation in November 2020 of the inaugural Indigenous Curatorial Research Fellowship, specifically intended to support Indigenous curators in developing their curatorial practice, and awarded to Jordan Wilson; the announcement in February 2021 of two Curatorial Research Fellowships focused on artistic and curatorial practice taking place in an area defined by the Mississippi River, awarded to Curatorial Intensive alumni Brandon Alvendia and Lydia Y. Nichols; and the open call for applications in March 2021 for two more Curatorial Research Fellowships open to BIPOC curators based in the U.S. and curators of African descent based anywhere in the world, under the Marian Goodman Gallery Initiative in honor of the late Okwui Enwezor.